elringus/unity-console/README.md

 Toggle console GUI with `~` key.
 The key can be overridden via `ConsoleGUI.ToggleKey` public static property.
 It's also possible to toggle console with a multi-(3 or more) touch on touch screen devices.

 In the console, type either method name or alias of a registered command and press `Enter` key to invoke the method.
 Method arguments are separated with a single whitespace.
+To specify string arguments with whitespace, wrap them in double or single quotes.

 Use `Up` and `Down` to navigate over previously executed commands.